gardenlinux/gardenlinux/features/cisModprobe/README.md

 ### Description
 <website-feature>

-This subfeature removes and blacklists unwated kernel modules.
+This subfeature removes and blacklists unwanted kernel modules.
 This features depends on its parents feature `cis`.
 </website-feature>

 ### Features
-Regarding `CIS` benchmark, `fat` should also be blacklisted.
+Regarding `CIS` benchmark, the `fat` module should also be blacklisted.
 However, this is needed for booting `UEFI`.
+Therefore, we can not blacklist this one (see also unit testing).

 The following modules are blacklisted:
 * cramfs